shoefer/shoefer.github.io/_posts/2015-07-20-functions.markdown

 <table class="data-table">
 <tr>
-<th>Year</th>
+<th style="color: gray">Year</th>
 <th>Annual Revenue in January (Euro)</th>
 <th>Price (Euro)</th>
 </tr>
 <tr>
-<td>2010</td>
+<td style="color: gray">2010</td>
 <td>40.000</td>
 <td>122</td>
 </tr>
 <tr>
-<td>2011</td>
+<td style="color: gray">2011</td>
 <td>50.000</td>
 <td>135</td>
 </tr>
 <tr>
-<td>2012</td>
+<td style="color: gray">2012</td>
 <td>60.000</td>
 <td>148</td>
 </tr>
 <tr>
-<td>2013</td>
+<td style="color: gray">2013</td>
 <td>80.000</td>
 <td>174</td>
 </tr>
 <tr>
-<td>2014</td>
+<td style="color: gray">2014</td>
 <td>100.000</td>
 <td>200</td>
 </tr>
 </table>

-If we ignore the year information, this table can be considered a function: for a annual revenue it gives you (exactly) one stock price value.
+This table can be considered a function in at least three ways: either we use the year as input, we use the annual revenue as input, or we use the stock price as input.
+We choose the annual revenue as the input and the stock price as the output because we believe that the annual revenue is more predictive for the stock price than the year - if the company was founded 10 years earlier, we would still expect the relationship of annual revenue and stock price to be similar (unless there was something like a global crisis, but we ignore that for now).

-So it sheds some light on how "computing a function" might look like: looking up  some number in a table.
+So the input of our function is *annual revenue* and the output *stock price*.
+And "computing" this function is very simple: given a number for the annual revenue, we look up the row in the table containing this number and return the corresponding stock price.

-Such tabular functions are common but they have a severe drawback: we cannot *extrapolate* - from this table alone we do not know how to get the value for the stock price in 2015 or 2016!
+Such tabular functions are common but they have a severe drawback: we cannot *extrapolate* - from this table alone we do not know how to get the value for the stock price for an annual revenue of 90.000 Euros or 200.000 Euros!
 However, the example data I have given exhibits a regularity (surprise, surprise!), namely that the stock price values in the right column are exactly 0.00013 times the annual revenue plus 70 (check this for yourself).
 This gives us a much more concise way of describing this function:

 <div class="pseudoformula">